Undergraduate University of Texas at Austin, 2014

 What made your medical school the right fit for you?

 Like most people, I am a product of my environment.
-As a native Austinite, I have eaten too many breakfast tacos, attended my fair share of music festivals and bleed burnt orange.
-If you had told me I would ever be an Aggie, I wouldn’t believe it.
-But here I am, one of the loudest and proudest members of the Fightin’ Texas Aggie Class of 2019 and I wouldn’t have it any other way.
+As a native Austinite, I have eaten too many breakfast tacos, attended my fair share of music festivals, and I bleed burnt orange.
+If you’d told me I would ever be an Aggie, I wouldn’t believe it.
+But here I am, one of the loudest and proudest members of the Fightin’ Texas Aggie Class of 2019, and I wouldn’t have it any other way.
 The admissions process is more than just a single-sided decision.
 Applicants invest in the schools they think fit their values and schools look for applicants that can be molded into exemplary physicians to represent their institution.
 Texas A&M chose me.
 They saw an applicant who represented their idea of what an Aggie Doc should and could be.

 What kind of financial aid did you need to pay for medical school?